web3/web3.js/docs/web3-eth.rst

     web3.eth.signTransaction(transactionObject [, address] [, callback])

-Signs a transaction.
-This account needs to be unlocked.
+The method ``signTransaction`` signs a transaction with the private key of the given address.
+This method does only work if you're connected to a Parity node.

 ----------
 Parameters